mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 polyline segments, where each segment corresponds to a node in the network.
 We can use the ArcGIS
 [Split Line At Vertices](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/split-line-at-vertices.htm) tool to convert long polylines into many short segments.
+We need to use the dissolved polyline layer here, for the same reason for the vertices: we need to ensure that segments end at junctions, rather than passing through them.

 Now that we have the segments defined, we can capture the "from" and "to" node lists through some repetitive use of the ArcGIS